thakurrahul99/Cropsense-ai/README.md

 ---

-## 🚜 What is CropSense?
+## 🚜 What is AgriSense?

-**CropSense AI** is a software-only, AI-powered **crop health intelligence platform** designed to help farmers and agricultural authorities detect, understand, predict, and manage crop diseases and pest infestations at an early stage.
+**AgriSense AI** is a software-only, AI-powered **crop health intelligence platform** designed to help farmers and agricultural authorities detect, understand, predict, and manage crop diseases and pest infestations at an early stage.

 Instead of simply identifying a disease, CropSense creates a complete intelligence cycle: